-I add this salsa to my spinach omelet every morning and top my dinner with it too.
-I’m like my mother and have to eat chile with every meal, yes, even if it’s not a Mexican meal.
+This is the salsa I grew up eating and I can’t live without it.
+I add this salsa to my avocado toast every morning and top my dinner with it too.
+I’m like my mother and have to eat chile with every meal.
+Yes, even if it’s not a Mexican meal!
 I need spice—I crave it.
-If you own a copy of our cookbook this salsa might look familiar to you.
+If you own a copy of our cookbook this salsa casera might look familiar to you.

 Every year we stock our garage freezer with bushels of fire roasted long green chile from Pueblo.
 It’s a tradition now since I’ve been living in Colorado.
 In El Paso we always bought Hatch green chile.
 I honestly can’t tell the difference, but I’m not a green chile connoisseur.
 Both are amazing and of course depending on the season one may be spicier than the other.

 If you’re someone who prefers more of a mild or medium salsa, I recommend that you seed some or all of the chiles before adding them to the salsa.
 Nearly all of the heat producing compound (capsaicin) lives in the white membranes and seeds of the peppers.

 Check out this post on Mexican chiles to see just how hot the variety is to see if you need to seed them first.

 Can I make a big batch for gifting?